workarea-commerce/workarea/docs/source/articles/content.html.md

 The <dfn>content block DSL</dfn> allows you to extend and augment the content block types available to your application.
 Use the DSL within an initializer in your app.

-The entry point for the DSL is `Content.define_block_types`.
+The entry point for the DSL is `Workarea.define_content_block_types`.
 Pass this method a block in which you define the block types you want to add (or extend).
 Give each block type a name and use a block to set its attributes.
 Each new block type is pushed onto the collection of block types stored in `Workarea.config.content_block_types`.

 ```
-Workarea::Content.define_block_types do
+Workarea.define_content_block_types do
   block_type 'Foo' do
     # ...
   end